theonize/Currier/Gloss/Matthew/Matthew 20.md

 1-16) kingdom of heaven _is like_ a master
 	early morning
 	hired laborers
-	vineyard
-		what is the vineyard?
-Israel?
+	vineyard - representative of God's kingdom

-	denarius ~= a fair day's wage
+	denarius ~= a nominal day's wage

-	can this really be about the Church? what's the wage?
-Bema seat rewards?
+	The first wage is representative of our faith/salvation.

 6-7) Any work not in the master's vineyard is idleness.